 The key creative team may include only one person who has substantial previous professional (i.e. paid) film or television experience as a writer, director or producer.

-Projects can be drama, factual, animation or experimental and must be:
+Projects can be drama, factual, animation or experimental.

 For general applications, the proposal must be fully developed and ready to shoot on/or close to the application closing date;